k2view-academy/K2View-Academy/articles/30_web_framework/02_preintegrated_apps_overview.md

 # Pre-Integrated Applications Overview

 The K2View Web Framework provides a list of pre-integrated applications that can be accessed from the Framework's toolbar.
-Since the Admin is the first application in the **apps.json** list, it is displayed by default when a user logs into the Framework.
+Since the Admin is the first application in the **apps.json** file, it is displayed by default when a user logs into the Framework.

 <img src="images/30_02_toolbar.PNG" alt="image" style="zoom:80%;" />